I love LOVE self-help books. Do you??

 Which Are the Most Common Tendencies?

 Obligers and Questioners are the most common, Rebels and Upholders are less common.

 No one tendency makes people the happiest or is the most common among successful people (according to Gretchen).

-Which Tendency am I?
+Which Tendency am I (Rachel)?

-But what’s amazing is that now that I know this about myself, I can put things in place to create external accountability in my environment – and really try to live to my full potential.
+But what’s amazing is that, now that I know this about myself, I can put things in place to create external accountability in my environment – and live to my fullest potential.